Travel.State.Gov > International Travel > Country Information > Belize International Travel Information

 Carry prescription medication in original packaging, along with your doctor’s prescription.

-Zika Virus: The Centers for Disease Control and Prevention (CDC) identifies Belize as a Zika risk area.
+Zika Virus: The U.S. Centers for Disease Control and Prevention (CDC) identifies Belize as a Zika risk area.
 The Zika virus is spread by the bite of an infected Aedes species mosquito.
 These mosquitoes bite during the day and night.
 Zika can be passed from a pregnant woman to her fetus.
 Infection during pregnancy can cause certain birth defects.
-For additional information about Zika, including travel advisories, visit the CDC website.

 For further health information, go to: